-please use datalad diff -from master -to HEAD~1
+W7.4 please use datalad diff -from master -to HEAD 1

 While this example works on Unix file systems, it will not provide the same output on Windows.
 This is due to different file handling on Windows.
 When executing this command, you will see all files being modified between the most recent and the second-most recent commit.
-On a technical level, this is correct given the underlying file handling on Windows, and chapter Under the hood: git-annex (page 80) will shed light on why that is.
+On a technical level, this is correct given the underlying file handling on Windows, and chapter Under the hood: git-annex (page 83) will shed light on why that is.

-For now, to get the same output as shown in the code snippet below, use the following command:
+For now, to get the same output as shown in the code snippet below, use the following command where main (or master) is the name of your default branch:

-datalad diff --from master --to HEAD~1
+datalad diff --from main --to HEAD~1

-The --from argument specifies a different starting point for the comparison - the master branch, which would be the starting point on most Unix-based systems.
+The --from argument specifies a different starting point for the comparison - the main or MASTER BRANCH, which would be the starting point on most Unix-based systems.

+'''

-\$ datalad diff --to HEAD~1 modified: recordings/podcasts.tsv (file)
+$ datalad diff --to HEAD~1

+modified: recordings/podcasts.tsv (file)

+'''